howardjones/network-weathermap/README.md

 I decided it would be useful to add this section to the top of the README, while things are moving around a lot.
 Here is what is working, and what is being worked on:

-*NOTE* First, please note that Weathermap will require PHP 5.6 or above, from 1.0.0 onwards (including the current dev version).
+__NOTE__ First, please note that Weathermap will require PHP 5.6 or above, from 1.0.0 onwards (including the current dev version).

+__NOTE2__ For dev version, READ THIS FILE FIRST, before installing.
+Especially if you are thinking of installing on your production
+Cacti server.

 ### General goals